 Hearables are new-age hearing aids which have completely transformed the way people who suffered hearing loss interact with the world.

 Ingestible sensors are genuinely a modern-science marvel.
-These are pill-sized sensors which monitor the medication in our body and warns us if it detects any irregularities in our bodies.
+These are pill-sized sensors which monitor the medication in our body and warn us if it detects any irregularities in our bodies.

 These sensors can be a boon for a diabetic patient as would help in curbing symptoms and provide an early warning for critical health issues.
 Proteus Digital Health is one such example.